Because of that, it is important to familiarize yourself with these strategies. Here are some tips and tricks that may help in a survival situation:

 –Hunt barefoot.
-When stalking prey with primitive hunting tools, you have to be silent.
+When stalking prey with primitive hunting weapons, you have to be silent.
 To do this, you must feel twigs and dry leaves under your feet before you put your weight down.

 –Use water vines in the jungle for drinking water.
 These thick vines run from the ground to the canopy.
 Cut a section and help yourself to clean drinking water.

 –For a quick torch, use birch bark.
 Take a three foot pole and split the end.
 Shove as much birch bark in the end as you can and light it up.
 It should burn bright for several minutes, even in wind or rain.

 –Contrast is key when signaling.
 If you build a ground to air signal, use dark material on snow or light material on dirt.
 This will ensure visibility.

 –Build a super-shelter.
 This design uses the principle of radiation to trap heat in your shelter.
 Build a simple lean-to and then cover the whole thing with clear plastic.
 Anchor it at the base with rocks or logs and build a long fire just outside your shelter.
 The heat will radiate through the plastic and become trapped, increasing the interior temperature by up to 60 degrees.

 –Grow bean sprouts for food.
 If you have dried beans, you can triple the amount of food you have by growing sprouts.
 Bundle them in cloth and soak overnight.
 Then dunk them in water twice a day.
 Within five days you should have two inch sprouts growing out of each bean and have about three times as much food by weight.
 Make sure you boil them to kill bacteria before eating.

 –Use a dry creek bed for water.
 If you find yourself in the desert, find a low spot in a dry creek bed.
 Start digging and eventually you should see water starting to seep into the hole.
 Let the dirt settle and start drinking.